benwilcock/cf-cqrs-microservice-sampler/README.md

   `cf dev start -s all`

 > Starting PCF-Dev takes about 8 minutes depending on your PC.
 It emulates complex cloud infrastructure in a local VirtualBox environemnt.
+Once started it can be suspended and resumed to save you time.

 3. Attach to PCF-Dev from the cf CLI: